USER-FX/USER-FX/README.md

 - 👋 Hi, I’m @USER-FX
 - 👀 I’m interested in  Python development of the stack.
-- 🌱 I’m currently learning Python web
+- 🌱 I’m currently learning Python
 - 📫 How to reach me ...

 <!---